h2oai/tutorials/DriverlessAI/DriverlessAI-Test-Drive-Tutorials/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 **Note**: To Launch an Experiment: The dataset and the target column are the minimum elements required to launch an experiment.

 10\.
-The **Experiment** page will look similar to the one below after 46% complete:
+The **Experiment** page will look similar to the one below after 39% complete:

 ![experiment-running-47](assets/experiment-running-47.jpg)

 *Things to Note:*
-1. Experiment Name - Randomly generated experiment name.
+1. Experiment Name - Name of your experiment.
+If you do not assign a name to it, a random name will be generated.
 Name can be changed at any time
 2. Training Data - Dataset details
 3. Running Status Display - Status of parameter tuning followed by feature engineering and scoring pipeline.
 Experiments can be Stopped by clicking the Finish button.
 4. Experiment Settings - Overview of experiment settings (unable to adjust the while experiment is running)